Lois Ann Kreutz

 Lois Ann (Yost) Kreutz of Aurora, Nebraska passed away on April 28, 2020 at Westfield Quality Care in Aurora at the age of 90.

 Due to the COVID-19 restrictions in place at this time, private family interment will be at the Harvard Cemetery.
 A Memorial Service will be held at a later date.
-Memorials will be used to establish a scholarship in memory of her daughter, Patricia Ann Kreutz.
+Memorials made to the Hamilton Community Foundation.
 Condolences may be e-mailed to the family through the mortuary website at www.higbymortuary.com.

 OBITUARY: LOIS ANN KREUTZ